SynBioDex/pySBOL3/docs/getting_started.rst

 Copying Documents and Objects
 ----------------------------------

 Copying a ``Document`` can result in a few different ends, depending on the user's goal.
-The first option is to create a simple clone of the original ``Document``.
-This is shown below in which the user is assumed to have already created a ``Document`` with a single ``ComponentDefinition``.
+The first option is to create a simple copy of the original ``Document``.
 After copying, the object in the ``Document`` clone has the same identity as the object in the original ``Document``.

 .. code:: python